Shaikjahangeer/Digital_Clock/README.md

 # Digital_Clock
-A Project that shows the clock
+A Project that shows the clock developed with the help of Html5 flexbox.
+Styled with CSS3 and added js time out function to sync with current time.